wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/mobile-services-dotnet-backend-how-to-use-code-first-migrations.md

 Both initializers delete from the database all tables, views, functions, and procedures in the schema used by the mobile service.

 + **ClearDatabaseSchemaIfModelChanges** <br/> Schema objects are deleted only when Code First detects a change in the data model.
 The default initializer in a .NET backend project downloaded from the [Azure Management Portal] inherits from this base class.

 + **ClearDatabaseSchemaAlways**: <br/> Schema objects are deleted every time that the data model is accessed.
 Use this base class to reset the database without having to make a data model change.

-In the downloaded quickstart project, the Code First initializer is defined in the WebApiConfig.cs file.
-Override the **Seed** method to add initial rows of data to new tables.
-For examples of seeding data, see [Seeding data in migrations].You can use other Code First data model initializers when running on a local computer.
+You can use other Code First data model initializers when running on a local computer.
 However, initializers that attempt to drop the database will fail in Azure because the user does not have permissions to drop the database, which is a good thing.

 You may continue to use initializers during local development of your mobile service, and the .NET backend tutorials assume that you are using initializers.
 However, for situations where you want to make data model changes and maintain existing data in the database, you must use Code First Migrations.

 >[AZURE.IMPORTANT]When developing and testing your mobile service project against live Azure services, you should always use a mobile service instance that is dedicated for testing.
 You should never develop or test against a mobile service that is currently in production or being used by client apps.

+In the downloaded quickstart project, the Code First initializer is defined in the WebApiConfig.cs file.
+Override the **Seed** method to add initial rows of data to new tables.
+For examples of seeding data, see [Seeding data in migrations].

 ## <a name="migrations"></a>Enable Code First Migrations